Goal 17 - Partnerships for the Goals

 Lancaster is constantly developing partnerships across the world to ensure it delivers teaching that takes students to the frontiers of knowledge and produces graduates who can compete in a global job market.
 In addition to numerous international research partnerships, Lancaster has four strategic overseas teaching partnerships offering validated Lancaster degrees in China, Germany, Ghana and Malaysia.

 - Lancaster University, Leipzig, Germany - Offers four Lancaster-accredited degrees taught by the university.

 - Lancaster University, Ghana - The first British university branch campus in Ghana allows students to access Lancaster’s teaching and research excellence.

 - Lancaster University College, Beijing Jiaotong University, China - A joint institute.
-Students receive a degree from both institutions and a joint academic transcript.
+Students receive dual-degrees from both institutions with separate academic transcripts.

 - Sunway University, Malaysia - Academic partnership where students can study on a range of undergraduate degree schemes and graduate from both universities.

 Coming to Lancaster is all about broadening your horizons, learning new subjects, finding new perspectives and discovering new experiences as part of a community that reaches around the world.
 We have students from over 100 countries, so students have every chance to make international connections, on their course, in societies or socially.